-Childcare facilities (Kindertagesstätten)
+Childcare Facilities (Kindertagesstätten)

 Did you know that...

 Childcare is voluntary in Germany, but many people use it.
 More than 90% of all children between 3 and 6 attend Kindergarten.
-In FRM, 28.9% of all children under the age of 3 go to a nursery.
+28.9% of all under 3-year olds in FRM attend nursery.

-Childcare for children aged 0–3
+Childcare for 0–3 Year Olds

-Childcare for children aged 3–6
+Childcare for 3–6 Year Olds

-More and more companies and universities are offering their employees childcare services.
+In addition, more and more companies and universities are offering their employees childcare services.